Culford School: Notable alumni

-Controversies

-In 2017 two individuals were alleged by Suffolk police to be dealing cannabis to students, with several pupils being suspended by the school for smoking the drug.

-The former head of IT, Gerald Baalham, was convicted in 2014 of dishonestly abusing his position to obtain £32k of computer equipment between August 2012 and December 2013 and sentenced to a two-year prison sentence suspended for two years.

-In 1992 five pupils were expelled and three suspended for smoking cannabis, with the school chef Nicholas Clutterham, 19, committing suicide after being sacked for his part in the drug scandal.
-A further five pupils were expelled and five suspended in 1999 for similar offences.

 The Fifth Dinner Club

 The name of the ‘Fifth Dinner Club’ (FDC) is derived from its foundation by five members of the Fifth Form - G G Hawes, R H Tuffs, Gaubert, Downs and Marley - to subvert the prefects.
 However the Fifth Formers eventually became prefects themselves and only prefects have been admitted ever since.
 It is separate from the school and is run by its members.
 The club is associated with a motto, abbreviated to D.V.P.M.
-It is also associated with Ye Olde Cheshire Cheese pub on London’s Fleet Street, where members first dined in the 1930s and which they visit to this day.
+It is also associated with Ye Olde Cheshire Cheese pub on London's Fleet Street, where members first dined in the 1930s and which they visit to this day.